 Bohol is accessible via air and sea links.

-Tagbilaran Airport (IATA: TAG) serves both domestic and international flights into the island of Bohol.
-The airport is located in the island's capital near the western coast.
-Reaching Panglao from the airport takes less than 30 minutes' travel by car.
+The brand-spanking-new Bohol-Panglao Airport (IATA: TAG) serves both domestic and international flights into the island of Bohol.
+The airport is located at Panglao Island, connected to the main island of Bohol by a causeway.

 Choose this option if you're up to making a side trip to explore Cebu, or if either budget or schedule make the Cebu route a better fit in your itinerary.

 The Philippines' largest air carrier, Cebu Pacific can fly you to both Tagbilaran and Cebu from throughout the Philippines and (if flying into Cebu) from Singapore's Changi Airport and Hong Kong's HKIA.
-As the Philippines' first low-cost carrier, Cebu Pacific offers cut-rate fares that can be had for even lower if you can catch one of their seat sales.
+As one of Southeast Asia’s top low-cost carriers, Cebu Pacific offers cut-rate fares that can be had for even lower if you can catch one of their seat sales.

-Other carriers servicing Tagbilaran airport include AirAsia and Philippine Airlines.
+Other carriers servicing Bohol-Panglao Airport include AirAsia and Philippine Airlines.
+Currently the airport services one international destination, Incheon in South Korea.

 Transportation Around Bohol

-Both Tagbilaran Airport and Tagbilaran City Wharf are located within Tagbilaran City limits.
-Outside the arrival areas of both ports of entry, you'll find plenty of for-hire vans, taxis and tricycle drivers waiting, aggressively touting their services.
-Taxis will gladly take you to Panglao but will charge double for the ride, as they have no guarantee of a return fare on the way back.
+Outside the arrival areas of both Panglao Airport and Tagbilaran City Wharf, you'll find plenty of for-hire vans, taxis and tricycle drivers waiting, aggressively touting their services.
+From Tagbilaran, taxis will gladly take you to Panglao but will charge double for the ride, as they have no guarantee of a return fare on the way back.

 Many resorts and hotels around Bohol provide free airport pick-up for their guests.